sen-uni-kn/specrepair/README.md

 [SPIN 2022](https://doi.org/10.1007/978-3-031-15077-7_5)
 or [arXiv](https://arxiv.org/abs/2106.01917).

-## Downloading
+## Data
-Pulling the Git LFS files (`git lfs pull`) from this repository currently fails with an error concerning git LFS bandwidth.
+This repository does neither contains the networks and datasets used in the experiments, not the experimental results.
-This means that some large networks stored in LFS will not be available.
+You can either download this data from [Zenodo](https://doi.org/10.5281/zenodo.7938547).
-To work around this, you can either download the data from [Zenodo](https://doi.org/10.5281/zenodo.7938547) or fork the repository and clone your fork (this will use your own git LFS bandwidth).
+The networks and datasets necessary for running the experiments are also downloaded automatically, when you run the `setup.sh` script (more on this script below).

 ## Prerequisites
 This project is tested on Ubuntu 2022.04 LTS.